This Honey Sriracha Salmon makes a perfect quick & easy dinner that’s as delicious as it is healthy.

 - In a large, shallow dish, combine the soy sauce, honey, Sriracha, lime juice, ginger, and garlic.
 Add the salmon, skin side up, and refrigerate for at least 30 minutes, or up to 8 hours.

 - Remove salmon, reserving the marinade.
-Heat a large sauté pan over medium-high and add the sesame oil.
+Heat a large skillet over medium-high and add the sesame oil.
 Sear the salmon on one side, about 2 minutes.
 Flip and cook 2 minutes longer.
 Reduce heat to low and add reserved marinade.
 Cover and cook until the fish is cooked through and flakes easily with a fork, 4-5 minutes.

 - Remove salmon to a platter and pour any sauce in skillet over top.
 Garnish with green onions, sesame seeds and cilantro.